American Studies Program

 Explore Course Offerings

 Dr. Dean Curry, Boyer 456, 717.776.2511 Ext.
 2420

 Goals and Objectives

 The American Studies Program attempts to help students explore public policy and current issues in the light of Biblical truth and to prepare students to live as Christians in our society.

 Students must have completed two full years of college and have at least a 2.75 GPA to qualify for the program.
 Each semester the American Studies Program accepts a total of 40 students.
-Students are required to attend all Messiah-run pre-departure orientation sessions the semester before studying abroad as well as half-day reentry retreat upon returning to campus the following semester.
+Students are required to attend all Messiah-run pre-departure orientation sessions (Health & Safety and Growing Globally) the semester before studying abroad as well as half-day reentry retreat upon returning to campus the following semester.

 Participation in this program does not meet cross-cultural requirements.